HR Privacy Notice has been saved

 The Personal Data relating to you which we may collect, use, transfer, disclose or otherwise process, includes:

-- Special Categories of Personal Data: We may also collect certain types of Special Categories of Personal Data where required or permitted by local law, such as health/medical information.
+• Special Categories of Personal Data: We may also collect certain types of Special Categories of Personal Data where required or permitted by local law, such as health/medical information or where we have your explicit consent to do so, which can be withdrawn at any time.

 This list is non exhaustive.